ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 ## Day 21: Springdroid Adventure
 Pretty much just guess and check today.
 You could do it programatically but not really worth the effort.

+## Day 22: Slam Shuffle
+I'm not a fan of the modular maths questions.
+There's always very specific knowledge required and I've written implementations of it I'm not interested in writing another.
+Perhaps I come back to it later but today is not the day.
+1234 is a cool number for part 1 at least and we're finally back under a millisecond ever though my part 1 solution is Not Good(TM).